How long is Shota Imanaga's contract?

 What are the terms of Shota Imanaga’s Contract?

-According to Spotrac, Shota Imanaga’s contract with the Chicago Cubs is worth $53 million, for the span of four years which he signed on January 9, 2024.
+According to Spotrac, Shota Imanaga’s contract with the Chicago Cubs is worth $53 million for the span of four years, which he signed on January 9, 2024.
 The Chicago Cubs had to pay a fee of $9.825 million to the Yokohama DeNA BayStars for the trade.
 He has been given a $1 million signing bonus and will earn $9 million in 2024, $13 million in 2025, $15 million in 2026 and $15 million in 2027 as per Spotrac.
 His team can unlock a club option worth $57 million after 2025.
 It will become $20 million in 2026, $20 million in 2027, and $17 million in 2028.
 If Shota Imanaga declines it, then he can exercise a player option worth $15 million for 2026.

 If Shota Imanaga declines the 2026 club option but exercises a player option, then the Chicago Cubs can unlock a club option of $42 million.
 It will become $24 million in 2027 and $18 million in 2028.
 However, if Shota Imanaga declines it, then he can exercise a player option worth $15 million for 2027.
 However, if the Chicago Cubs exercise any of these club options, then it will result in a full no-trade clause for Shota Imanaga.
 His contract also has a club option for 2028.

-Shota Imanaga’s contract also has escalators for being the CY Young Award.
+Shota Imanaga’s contract also has escalators for winning the CY Young Award.
 He will earn $1 million for being 1st, $500,000 for being 2nd/3rd, and $250,000 for being 4th to 10th.
 Additionally, he also has a Rookie of the Year Escalator for 2025.
 If he achieves it, then he will earn $25,000,000.
-He will become an unrestricted free agent in 2029 after the expiry of the contract as per Spotrac.
+He will become an unrestricted free agent in 2029 after the expiry of the contract, as per Spotrac.

 How much of Shota Imanaga’s Contract is guaranteed?